What is Cloudy Pad ?

 n1-standard-8 | 30 | 8 | NVIDIA P4 | No | 250 | $0.440 | 0.600 | 30 | $31.20 | $25.00 | $56.20 |

 Instances used for estimation: N1 Standard.
-Estimations based on Google Cloud us-central-1 as of September 2024.
+Estimations based on Google Cloud on-demand and spot us-central-1 as of September 2024.
 Exact prices may vary over time and by region.

 Cloudy-Pad is free and open-source; however, charges may apply when using a Cloud provider.
 Typically billed resources: